marciliocn/void-installer/README.md

 ### INFOS
 - Tested:
-	- In VirtualBox Machine on Intel Core i3-2367M 1.4GHz with 2 cores and RAM with 1024MB
+	- In VirtualBox on Intel Core i3-2367M 1.4GHz with 2 cores and RAM with 1024MB
 	- With UEFI MUSL
 	- In Arch x86_64
 	- <sup id="f1">1</sup> [↩](#a1) With `void-live-x86_64-musl-20190526.iso` live image
 		> `void-live-x86_64-musl-20191109[-lxqt].iso` live image didn't work: after `xbps-install -Sy curl`, show the message `Transaction aborted due to unresolved dependencies.`
-- The installation process running about 15 min
+- The installation process running about 12 min in VirtualBox with SATA storage
 - To enable firewall, `sudo ufw enable` when log in new user

 ### TODO